scottz64/fabric-v0.6-release-criteria/README.md

 # Release-Criteria Document

+For the latest tests and information, switch to branch v0.6 which is more up-to-date than this master branch.

 ## The release criteria repository is organized as follows
 1. Each release is documented in its own branch.
 2. All the tests in each branch are executed on three platforms.